SpazElectro/jazz2/docs/setup.md

-# Easy way to test your mutator/j2as script.
+# The easiest ways to run your JJ2+ scripts!

 <!-- tabs:start -->